We are Qatar’s first digital news service.

-Our goal is to educate, inform, and stimulate positive change in the community.
+Our mission is to educate, inform, and engage the people of Qatar – and stimulate positive change in the community.
 Our stories are the perfect mix of curated and original content, professionally written and edited to meet the highest standards of journalism.

 “I am a supporter of Doha News.
 I support their mission as journalists, and I believe in what they are doing.”